montehurd/mediawiki-quickstart/README.md

 - Start the debugger in VS Code (F5 or the "Start Debugging" button)

-- Browse to the Mediawiki page executing your breakpoint code
+- Browse to the MediaWiki page executing your breakpoint code

 - Execute this once in the browser's console: